Language-Technology-Assessment/main-database/readme.md

     🟩 The project is fully covered by Open Source Initiative (OSI)-approved license, including all data sources and training pipeline code.

+# Additional openness criteria for text-to-image generators only

+**Watermarking**

+Are watermarking techniques comprehensively documented and shared?

+    🟥 Watermarking techniques is used but not documented.

+    🟧 Some information about watermarking techniques are documented and/or shared.

+    🟩 Watermarking techniques are comprehensively documented and shared or not applied.

+**Prompt moderation**

+Is prompt moderation comprehensively documented and shared?

+    🟥 Prompt moderation is used but not documented.

+    🟧 Some information about prompt moderation is documented and/or shared.

+    🟩 Prompt moderation is comprehensively documented and shared or not applied.